xxyjoel/xxyjoel.github.io/_posts/2019-11-27-happiness-index.md

 ## Overview
 David Brooks coined the term [Dataism](https://en.wikipedia.org/wiki/Dataism) in a 2013 New York Times post.
 In short, he argues that, in a world of increasing complexity, relying on data could reduce cognative biases and "illuminate patterns of behavior we haven't noticed yet".

-In that same vain, I began tracking my 'personal happiness index' - a daily score with associated summaries - with the hopes that I would be able to identify factors that influence my mood, both positively and negatively.
+In that same vain, I began tracking my 'personal happiness index' - a daily score and associated summaries - with the hopes that I would be able to identify factors that influence my mood, both positively and negatively.
 Once mood factors have been identified, rituals & habits can be altered for optimum mood.

 ## Theory, Assumptions & Procedure
 Theory: